philbuchanan/MilkCMS/readme.md

 A lightweight file based CMS for writing.

-Milk CMS is a simple CMS for building single level websites (article listing page and single article page).
+Milk CMS is a simple CMS for building single level websites (article listing page and single article pages).

 Features: